openstack/bifrost/playbooks/roles/bifrost-prep-for-install/README.md

                             git_branch.

 keystone_git_branch: Branch to install, defaults to the value of git_branch.

+sushy_git_branch: Branch to install, defaults to the value of git_branch.

 copy_from_local_path: Boolean value, defaults to false.
 If set to true,
                       the role will attempt to perform a filesystem copy of